 With Schumacher out of the running, Ferrari called up long-time test driver Luca Badoer.
 While he had not raced an F1 car for just two months short of a decade when he made his comeback in Valencia, Badoer’s wealth of testing experience suggested he was a solid pair of hands for the job.

 He proved not to be and qualified last for both his outings, finishing 14th at Valencia and then 17th at Spa – extending his record for F1 starts without a point to 50.

 Badoer was treated as a laughing stock, but the man who replaced him – Giancarlo Fisichella – showed how tough the job was by failing to score a point on his five outings in the car.
 And this was a driver who was active in F1 and who took pole position and finished second at Spa immediately before his move. – ES

 Called upon to stand in at the end of the year for the departed-in-a-huff Jarno Trulli, Villeneuve was probably a bit rusty, having sat out the season up to that point.

-Statistically, he outqualified team mate Fernando Alonso twice from three attempts, but that was purely circumstantial.
-In reality the the 1997 champion was nowhere near the future champion’s pace.
+Statistically, he outqualified team-mate Fernando Alonso once but that was purely circumstantial.
+In reality, the 1997 champion was nowhere near the future champion’s pace.

 But he wasn’t quite finished with F1, yet.
-His career would be properly finished off over the following seasons by rookie Kubica at BMW. – MH
+His career would be properly finished off over the following seasons with rookie Kubica replacing him in mid-2006 at BMW. – MH

 Double World Sportscar champion.
 Five-time Cross Country rallying champion.
 Double Dakar winner.
 But also the bloke who denied McLaren a clean sweep of the 1988 F1 season by colliding with Senna while being lapped at Monza.